farrandi/dsci_554/lecture2_554.md

 # Lecture 2: Confounding and Randomized vs Non-Randomized Studies

+## Observational vs Experimental Studies

+- **Experimental**: The researcher **manipulates** the independent variable and observes the effect on the dependent variable.
+  - E.g See if new gym class reduces body fat percentage, so **randomly assign** people to new and old class
+- **Observational**: The researcher observes the effect of the independent variable on the dependent variable without manipulating the independent variable.
+  - E.g. See if new gym class reduces body fat percentage, so **select** people who signed up for new and old class

 ## Simpson's Paradox

 - Arises when the association/trend between two variables is reversed when a third variable (**confounder**) is taken into account